 In addition to the Internet workstations, there are 2 special computers for children, 1 in each branch.
 These user-friendly computers have colourful keyboards, tiny mice and touch screen monitors.
 They are loaded with computer programs for early learning and literacy, and were designed for children from preschool to age 9.
 Bring your children to try one.
 It will change learning into child’s play!

 The Chalk River branch has added a game room and so much more.
 We have a Wii U entertainment system with a variety of games for all ages, as well we have 2 tablets and 2 Nintendo 3 DS with games and accessories.
 These all can be checked out for in library use.

-The Library is pleased to provide access to the wide-ranging services available through Service Ontario, and Service Ontario Business Initiative.
+The Library is pleased to provide access to the wide-ranging services available through Service Ontario.
 Get fast, easy access to Ontario government service and information online.
 The Library staff will be happy to assist any

 individual who requires help in finding or accessing these programs.

 Libraries are COOL!
 Come in, borrow some books, sit right down, read a magazine or …

 The Laurentian Hills Public Library Board is accepting applications for the position of CEO / …